devbisme/skidl/docs/_posts/2019-09-30-the-worst-part-of-skidl.markdown

 OK, how did I know `PIC10F202-IMC` would call up the particular part I needed?
 And how did I know it was in the `MCU_Microchip_PIC10.lib` library?
-And the names of the I/O pins: where did those come from?
+And how did I get the names of the I/O pins?

 Obviously, all this information is available in KiCad, somewhere, but it's scattered around in various schematic symbol and PCB footprint libraries.